FORT WORTH, Texas — Oklahoma took a 25-minute nap at TCU on Saturday and wound up missing its chance to enter the Big 12 tournament with momentum.

 Instead, it will go to Kansas City, Mo., next week staggered after Saturday’s stunning 70-67 loss to TCU at Daniel-Meyer Coliseum.

 The loss dropped OU to 20-10 overall and 11-7 in the Big 12 Conference.
-The conference record is still good enough to get OU the No. 4 seed, and it will meet No. 5 seed Iowa State Thursday at the Sprint Center.
+The conference record is still good enough to get OU the No. 4 seed and it will meet No. 5 seed Iowa State on Thursday at the Sprint Center in Kansas City, Mo.

-OU’s NCAA Tournament hopes are still solid, but its hopes of getting anything better than a double-digit seed took a massive hit.
+OU’s NCAA Tournament hopes are still solid, but its ambition for getting anything better than a double-digit seed took a huge hit.

 The Horned Frogs (11-20, 2-16) were No. 239 in the Ratings Percentage Index at the start of the day.
 OU was No. 28.